toomykins/Server/README.md

 ## Cache Workflow Status

-These archives have been unpacked and can be repacked 1:1 (pre- and post- compression!): `config`, `models`, `sounds`, and `wordenc`.
+These jagfiles have been unpacked, decoded, and can be recreated 1:1 (pre- and post- compression!): `config`, `models`, `sounds`, and `wordenc`.

-Some more types of data are not encoded in jagfiles but is still sent to the client when playing.
-Those produce 1:1 matches pre- and post- compression as well: `maps`, `jingles`, and `songs`.
+Some more types of data are not encoded in jagfiles but still get sent to the client when playing.
+These produce 1:1 matches pre- and post- compression as well: `maps`, `jingles`, and `songs`.

 `media`, `textures`, and `title` will not produce identical files but are visually identical in-game.
 This is due to a few reasons.
-Pixel encoding order calculation (picking column-major or row-major), auto-cropping, and adding empty sprites in spritesheets.
+Pixel encoding order calculation (picking column-major or row-major), auto-cropping, and adding empty trailing sprites in spritesheets.
+I attempted the pixel encoding order problem but I can't get it to produce identical decisions.
+I haven't bothered with the other two without having that one solved.
-It would also be nice to figure out how to handle color quantization but not necessary.
-Jagex has the ability to limit sprites to a max # of colors automatically this way.
+It would also be nice to figure out how to handle color quantization, Jagex has the ability to limit sprites to a max # of colors automatically this way.
+Not necessary to improve the output here.

-See the docs folder for more info.
+See the docs folder for more info on our file formats.